AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Proposed Framework

 \section{Proposed Framework}

 This section presents the proposed framework.
 We describe how our HDC classifier is applied to classify the AMS dataset using physiological features.
 The proposed~\Design~framework performs both binary and multiclass AMS classification.
 Our study emphasizes feature engineering, systematic data analysis, and the evaluation of HDC for lightweight system design.
 Each stage of the system, from raw data to the HDC classifier, is described in detail.
 We use biomedical tabular data, where patient samples are recorded at varying altitudes with associated AMS scores.
-Below, we first describe the dataset.